ikossaczky/ikossaczky.github.io/_posts/2023-08-31-bayesian-optimization-of-blackbox-functions.md

 $$x^{N+1} = \arg\max_x \frac{l(x)}{g(x)}$$

 After obtaining $$y^*$$, we can add the measurement $$(x^{N+1}, y^{N+1})$$ to the set of measurements $$\mathcal D$$, and repeat the process.

+### Note on the tree-structure of the hyperparameter space
+Finally, let us add a note about the term "tree-structured" in the name of this method.
+For complex hyperparameter search-spaces, not all parameter combinations are valid.
+For example, if a neural network has only one hidden layer, then number of neurons in second hidden layer is not a valid hyperparameter.
+Therefore, the hyperparameter space can be represented in a form of a tree.
+This is  taken into account in the KDE fitting of the functions $$g(x)$$ and $$l(x)$$.
+For the details, check:
+- in the [original paper](https://proceedings.neurips.cc/paper_files/paper/2011/file/86e8f7ab32cfd12577bc2619bc635690-Paper.pdf), the part "4.2 Details of the Parzen Estimator" (very rough explanation only)
+- and the last paragraph of part "3.1 Optimizing EI in the GP" for tree-structure usage in SMBO algorithm,
+- in the more detailed [paper](https://arxiv.org/abs/2304.11127), for better explanation see part "3.3.3 Univariate Kernel vs Multivariate Kernel".